Knowing what to look for is the key to prevention of illnesses.

 Taking proper care of a cat involves a lot more than just providing some food and shelter.
 Pets need attention, kindness, and sometimes a little help.
 One of the more tricky parts to cat ownership is felines’ natural reluctance to show signs of pain or weakness.
 But that does not mean they don’t suffer from pain like we do.
 It is therefor extra important that the owner frequently checks for diseases, infections, possible injuries and parasites.

 The kidneys have a vital function in the body.
 When the organ suddenly fails as a result of food poisoning or starts to deteriorate due to poor diet choices or old age, this can have a severe impact on your pet’s general health.
 Chronic kidney disease is the most commonly diagnosed disease in older cats.

-An often overlooked but crucial part of caring for your cat is oral hygiene.
-Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease in cats.
-A range of products is available on the market to help you with your pet’s oral hygiene.
+An often overlooked but crucial aspect of caring for cats is maintaining their oral hygiene.
+Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease.
+A range of products is available on the market to help you maintain your cat’s oral hygiene.